Amy Beach: Return to America and later life

 She used her status as the top female American composer to further the careers of young musicians.
 While she had agreed not to give private music lessons while married, Beach was able to work as a music educator during the early 20th century.
 She served as President of the Board of Councillors of the New England Conservatory of Music.
 She worked to coach and give feedback to various young composers, musicians, and students.
-Beach acted as a mentor for these young composers encouraging them to spend time perfecting their craft through laborious practices.
-Written in her document, “Music’s Ten Commandments as Given for Young Composers,” Beach suggested young musicians spare no time analyzing works from every genre, their technical progress, and to employ variety whenever possible.
+Beach acted as a mentor for these young composers, encouraging them to spend time perfecting their craft through laborious practices.
+Written in her document, "Music's Ten Commandments as Given for Young Composers," Beach suggested young musicians spare no time analyzing works from every genre, their technical progress, and to employ variety whenever possible.
 From 1904 to 1943, Beach published numerous articles focusing on programming, preparation, and studying techniques for serious piano players, basing many of her findings on her own practice routine.
 Given her status and advocacy for music education, she was in high demand as a speaker and performer for various educational institutions and clubs, such as the University of New Hampshire, where she received an honorary master's degree in 1928.
 She also worked to create "Beach Clubs," which helped teach and educate children in music.
 She served as leader of some organizations focused on music education and women, including the Society of American Women Composers as its first president.

 Beach spent the winter and spring of 1928–29 in Rome.
-She went to concerts "almost daily" and found Respighi's Feste Romane, just written in 1928, to be "superbly brilliant," but disliked a piece by Paul Hindemith.
+She went to concerts "almost daily" and found Respighi's Feste Romane to be "superbly brilliant," but disliked a piece by Paul Hindemith.
 In March 1929 she gave a concert to benefit the American Hospital in Rome, in which her song "The Year's at the Spring" was encored and a "large sum of money" was raised.
 Beach, like her friends in Rome, briefly became an admirer of the Italian dictator Mussolini.
 She returned to the United States with a two-week stopover in Leipzig, where she met her old friend, the singer Marcella Craft.
+In 1942, Boston sculptor Bashka Paeff created a bust of her as a commission by the League of American Pen-Women.
+The piece was donated to Washington's Phillips Collection.

 She was a member of Chapter R (New York City) of the P.E.O.
 Sisterhood.
 Late in her life, she collaborated on the "Ballad of P.E.O." with the words written by Ruth Comfort Mitchell, Chapter BZ/California.
-Heart disease led to Beach's retirement in 1940 and her death in New York City in 1944.
+Heart disease led to Beach's retirement in 1940, around the time of which she was honored at a testimonial dinner by 200 of her friends in New York.
+Beach died in New York City in 1944.
 Amy Beach is buried with her husband in the Forest Hills Cemetery in the Jamaica Plain neighborhood of Boston, Massachusetts.